-- Liguanea Club, a social and recreational club for society's upper class, situated on Knutsford Boulevard, owned more than 14 ha (35 acres) of land including former Liguanea Park, currently the site of Emancipation Park.
-Liguanea Club gave the land measuring 7 acres as a gift to the government of Jamaica.
-The park is famous for the 3 m (11 ft) high bronze sculpture by Jamaican artist Laura Facey-Cooper, at the main entrance of the park.
-The sculpture comprises a couple naked black male and female statues who are gazing to the sky – symbolic of the triumphant rise from slavery.
+- Liguanea Club (upper-class social and recreational club) is on Knutsford Blvd.
+The club owns over 14 hectares (35 acres) of land including former Liguanea Park (current Emancipation Park.
+Liguanea Club gave a 7 acres land as a gift to the Jamaican Government to establish the park.
+It is famous for the 3 m (11 ft) high bronze sculpture at the main entrance that comprises a couple naked black male and female statues gazing to the sky – symbolic of the triumphant rise from slavery.

-- Royal Botanical Gardens at Hope (called popularly Hope Gardens) serves as national attraction.
-Hope Gardens is part of the 809 ha (2,000 acres) of land making it the biggest botanical garden in English-speaking Caribbean.
+- Royal Botanical Gardens at Hope (aka Hope Gardens) is a national attraction.
+Hope Gardens are part of 809 hectares (2,000 acres) of land ranking it the biggest botanical garden in the English-speaking Caribbean.

 Kingston cruise terminal

 The Kingston Jamaica cruise port redevelopment project was named "Festival Marketplace".
-It will transform the city waterfront into a new leisure destination featuring cultural experiences, new walkways to Ocean Boulevard, eateries and other tourist-oriented establishments.
+It was designed to transform the city's waterfront into a new leisure destination featuring cultural experiences, new walkways to Ocean Blvd, eateries and other tourist-oriented establishments.

-- The project included building of a new cruise ship pier will also be developed.
-Kingston Harbour welcomed its first cruise ships in the 1950s and 1960s.
+- The project included building of a new cruise ship pier.
+Kingston Harbour welcomed its first cruise ships in the 1950s.
 On February 14, 1966, SS United States (then woorld's largest cruise liner) docked here at Western Terminals.

-- Currently, Jamaica receives over 1 million cruise passengers per year at the country's 4 major ports - Falmouth, Ocho Rios, Port Antonio and Montego Bay.
-In 2011 was inaugurated the newly developed Falmouth cruise port (USD 269 million project).
+- Currently, Jamaica receives over 1 million cruise ship tourists per year at the country's 4 major ports - Falmouth, Ocho Rios, Port Antonio and Montego Bay.
+In 2011 was inaugurated the newly developed by Royal Caribbean Falmouth cruise port (USD 269 million project).

-- Along with the new cruise pier, Kingston's Festival Marketplace project includes building of shopping center, bars, restaurants, outdoor food bazaar, exhibition and vendor spaces, luxury loft apartments, open-air gardens, pathways, waterfront promenade, bridge over Port Royal Street (to link directly to the city's centre), renovations to Victoria Craft Market (2-floor vending shops), tourist info kiosk, car parking (capacity 62 cars plus 3 buses).
+- Along with the new cruise pier, Kingston's Festival Marketplace project included building of shopping center, bars, restaurants, outdoor food bazaar, exhibition and vendor spaces, luxury loft apartments, open-air gardens, pathways, waterfront promenade, bridge over Port Royal Street (to link directly to the city's centre), renovations to Victoria Craft Market (2-floor vending shops), tourist info kiosk, car parking (capacity 62 cars plus 3 buses).